Breast reduction surgery is an incredibly satisfying operation for my patients, and something I’m very passionate about performing.

 From a cosmetic point of view patients are happy to have smaller perkier breasts with an improved shape that actually fits their frame.

 Perth breast reduction patients trust Dr Colbert to produce beautiful and natural-looking results, and help reduce the significant emotional, physical, and functional problems that large breasts cause for many Perth women.
-Dr Colbert tailors your breast reduction to best meet your dimensions and expectations, helping ensure you end up with the best aesthetic result.

 Is breast reduction surgery for me?